sagalbot/vue-select/docs/guide/components.md

 You can override the value of any of these keys with your own components.
 Just be sure that the object you return contains all the necessary keys.

+## Deselect

-For example, you may wish to roll your own deselect button. `Deselect` is used within tags on `multiple` selects, and serves as the clear button for single selects.
+You may wish to roll your own deselect button. `Deselect` is used within tags on `multiple` selects, and serves as the clear button for single selects.
 Maybe you just want to use a simple `<button>Clear</button>` instead.